nottrobin/robinwinslow.uk/_posts/2013-05-30-why-i-love-the-internet.md

 This leads me in two directions:

 1. I love technology.
 Technology, along with all the problems it's trying to solve, creates and makes use of myriad systems and systemic structures.
-I love thinking and understanding these.
+I love trying to understanding these systems.
 2. I love social systems and social science.
-People are complex, and there are extremely complex and subtle rules governing how they think and how the interact in a social systems.
-I love thinking about and understanding this.
+People are complex, and there are extremely subtle and nuanced rules governing how they think and how the interact in a social systems.
+I love pondering people and psychology.

 Running through all the mini projects and fancies that flow from my interest in systems is my deep desire for global fairness and equality.
 I believe that technology has the capacity to be a great equaliser.
-It can empower individuals extremely cheaply and facilitate communication and openness.
+Most people in the world don't really have a voice to influence the global power-structures, but hopefully the internet and communications technology can give them that voice.

 In a nutshell, this is why *I love the internet*.